KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 #### Automation

-- Aim for things to be serverless, when everything is serverless you don't need to worry about infrastructure or your tools because they will take of themselves (Amazon's job is to maintain that infrastructure.)
+- Aim for things to be serverless, when everything is serverless you don't need to worry about infrastructure or your tools because they will take care of themselves (Amazon's job is to maintain that infrastructure.)
 - Infrastructure Management and Deployment
   - AWS Elastic Beanstalk
   - AWS CloudFormation